rust-stuco/lectures/week2/ownership_p1.md

 # Welcome back!

-* Homework 1 due today
+* Homework 1 due in 2 weeks
 * You can use 7 late days over the whole semester
 * If you spent over an hour on the assignment, please let us know!